DBMC-aNOMAly: Asynchronous NOMA with Pilot-Symbol Optimization Protocol for Diffusion-Based Molecular Communication Networks: Analytical Evaluation

-To validate the analytically derived results with another method, \acp{MCS} were conducted for matching scenarios.
+To validate the analytically derived results with another method, Monte Carlo simulations were conducted for matching scenarios.
 Here, the Poisson distributions of the received signals were sampled for a large number of randomly generated symbol vectors and the different \ac{MA} schemes were applied.
-The number of generated symbols varies according to the analytical results, as we need many more samples to accurately estimate an error rate of $10^{-6}$ compared to $10^{-3}$.
+Eq.~(\ref{eq:P_j_x_final}) is algebraically equivalent to an exact \emph{direct enumeration} of all $2^{K(L+1)}$ transmitted symbol vectors and all $2^{j-1}$ SIC decision prefixes for stream $j$, weighting each branch by its occurrence probability.
+The Monte Carlo simulations presented alongside the analytical results serve as an independent numerical check by approximating the same expectation via random sampling of symbol vectors and Poisson observations.